opencb/hpg-libs/c/src/aligners/sw/README.md

 BUILDING
 Makefile is used as building system to create the **hpg-sw** executable.
-GCC4.4+ are SSE4.2 or AVX2 are the only requirements.
+GCC4.4+ or icc compiler and SSE4.2, AVX2 or AVX312 are the only requirements.
-To build the executable 'hpg-sw', download the **features/avx2** branch of the **opencb/hpg-libs** project:
+To build the executable 'hpg-sw', download the **features/avx512** branch of the **opencb/hpg-libs** project:
 ```
   $ git clone https://github.com/opencb/hpg-libs.git
   $ cd hpg-libs/c/src/aligners/sw
-  $ git checkout features/avx2
+  $ git checkout features/avx512
   $ make clean
 ```
 For the SSE4.2 version, compile with: